isthistechsupport/minecraft-pe-spot-pricing/readme.md

 ## Prerequisites

 1. A basic understanding of Amazon Web Services, specifically CloudFormation.
-2. An AWS Account. (checkout https://aws.amazon.com/free)
+2. An AWS Account. (check out https://aws.amazon.com/free)
 3. Basic knowledge of Linux administration (no more than what would be required to just use the `itzg/docker-minecraft-server` Docker image).

 ## Overview

 All of this is shamelessly copied and tweaked from the [Factorio Spot Pricing](https://github.com/m-chandler/factorio-spot-pricing) template.

-The solution builds upon the [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) Docker image, so generously curated by [the contributors](https://github.com/itzg/docker-minecraft-server/graphs/contributors) (thank you!).
+The solution builds upon the [itzg/docker-minecraft-bedrock-server](https://github.com/itzg/docker-minecraft-bedrock-server) Docker image, so generously curated by [the contributors](https://github.com/itzg/docker-minecraft-bedrock-server/graphs/contributors) (thank you!).

 In a nutshell, the CloudFormation template launches an _ephemeral_ instance which joins itself to an Elastic Container Service (ECS) Cluster.
 Within this ECS Cluster, an ECS Service is configured to run a Minecraft Docker image.
 The ephemeral instance does not store any saves, mods, Minecraft config, data etc. - all of this state is stored on a network file system (Elastic File System - EFS).

 The CloudFormation template is configured to launch this ephemeral instance using spot pricing.
 What is spot pricing you might ask?
 It's a way to save up to 90% on regular "on demand" pricing in AWS.
 There are drawbacks however.
 You're effectively participating in an auction to get a cheap instance.
 If demand increases and someone else puts in a higher bid than you, your instance will terminate in a matter of minutes.

 A few notes on the services we're using...